Request for Proposals

 Though we will consider substantive proposals in any policy domains, we particularly welcome project proposals requiring substantive, empirical analysis in these subject areas:

-- Urban issues and development;
+- Urban and local government issues, planning, and development;

 We regret that we cannot consider project proposals that:

 - Pose overly broad or primarily descriptive research questions, rather than seeking answers to concrete problems, concerns, or questions;

 - Consist primarily of the review and synthesis of other published research (a literature review should not be the primary project deliverable); or

 - Do not require significant data analysis, or proposals where suitable data is too limited or unavailable.